zearp/OptiHack/README.md

 > Note: Due to the enabling of EHCI hand-off and others the naming of usb 3 ports changes from SS0x to SSPx.
 If you're re-using a portmap be sure the ports (and addresses) match up.
 When in doubt, create a new portmap.

 ### SMBIOS
-Unless you also have an Intel i5 4570S or similar it is recommended to change the ```NVRAM -> PlatformInfo -> Generic -> SystemProductName``` field in the config file.
-Find one that matches your CPU as close as possible.
-In my case that was *14,3*.
-When in doubt use *14,1* with only iGPU, *14,2* when used with dGPU and *15,1* for Haswell Refresh.
+For Catalina its best to use a model that matches your processor as closely as possible.
+But with big Sur this is no longer an option.
+You have to use 15,1 or 14,4 the latter resulting in too high base clocks for the HD4600.

-If you change this you will have to create a new USBPorts.kext as the kext is linked to product name.
-While things may appear to work fine after you changed the product name and keep using the kext for 14,3 it can lead to weird usb issues.
-To create a new portmap refer to the section above this one.

-You will also have to generate a new pair of serials and system UUID as done [previously](#editing-configplist).
+But if you change the model you will have to create a new USBPorts.kext as the kext is linked to product name.
+You could get away with editing jsut the plist file inside the kext.
+But if usb starts acting up it's best to create a new map.
+You will also have to generate a new pair of serials and system UUID as done [previously](#editing-configplist) if you change the model.

-> Note: If everything is working fine for you then there is *no need* to change the iMac 14,3 default.
+> Note: If everything is working fine for you then there is *no need* to change the iMac 15,1 default.

 ### RAID0 install and booting APFS
 I've added 2x 250GB SSDs and currently running them in a [RAID0 setup](https://github.com/zearp/optihack/blob/master/images/diskutility.png?raw=true).
 The speeds have [doubled](https://github.com/zearp/optihack/blob/master/images/blackmagic.png?raw=true) and are close to the max the sata bus can handle.
 Cloning my existing install to the array was straight forward thanks to [this guys](https://lesniakrafal.com/install-mac-os-catalina-raid-0/) awesome work.